List of secondary education systems by country: Finland

 The Finnish education system is a comparatively egalitarian Nordic system.
 This means for example no tuition fees for full-time students, and free meals are served to pupils.

-The second level education is not compulsory, but an overwhelming majority attends.
+The second-level education is not compulsory, but an overwhelming majority attends.
 There is a choice between upper secondary school (lukio, gymnasium) and vocational school (ammatillinen oppilaitos, yrkesinstitut).
 Graduates of both upper secondary school and vocational school can apply to study in further education (university and polytechnics).

 Upper secondary school, unlike vocational school, concludes with a nationally graded final examination (ylioppilastutkinto, studentexamen).
 Passing the test is a de facto prerequisite for further education.
 The system is designed so that approximately the lowest scoring 5% fails and also 5% get the best grade.
 The exam allows for a limited degree of specialization in either natural sciences or social sciences.
 The graduation is an important and formal family event, like christenings, weddings, and funerals.

 In the OECD's international assessment of student performance, PISA, Finland has consistently been among the highest scorers worldwide; in 2003, Finnish 15-year-olds came first in reading literacy, science, and mathematics; and second in problem solving, worldwide.
-The World Economic Forum ranks Finland's tertiary education #1 in the world.
+The World Economic Forum ranks Finland's tertiary education No. 1 in the world.